These hand exercises and wrist exercises can reduce pain, too

-If you find daily tasks difficult to do because you suffer from stiffness, swelling, or pain in your hands, the right exercises can help get you back in motion.
+If you find daily tasks difficult to do because you suffer from stiffness, swelling, or pain in your hands, the right hand mobility exercises can help get you back in motion.

-Therapists usually suggest specific exercises depending on the condition.
-Some help increase a joint’s range of motion or lengthen the muscle and tendons via stretching.
-These exercises are helpful for osteoarthritis as well as tennis elbow and golfer’s elbow — but not when the joints are inflamed or painful.
+Therapists usually suggest specific exercises depending on your particular hand or wrist condition.
+Some help increase a joint's range of motion or lengthen the muscle and tendons via stretching.
 Other exercises strengthen muscles around a joint to generate more power or to build greater endurance.
-These are helpful for inflammation of the tendons (tendinitis) and nonpainful arthritis conditions.

 • Place your forearm on a table on a rolled-up towel for padding with your hand hanging off the edge of the table, palm down.